Baby elephant joins herd at San Diego Zoo Safari Park

 SAN DIEGO (AP) — The newest elephant at San Diego Zoo Safari Park has joined the rest of the herd.

-Video posted by the zoo on Monday shows Umzula-zuli taking its first tentative steps in the elephant enclosure — under the watchful eye of its mother, Ndula.
+Video posted by the zoo this week shows Umzula-zuli taking his first tentative steps in the elephant enclosure — under the watchful eye of his mother, Ndula.

 Zookeeper Mindy Albright says the other 12 elephants sniffed the new baby and trumpeted their welcome.

-The healthy male African elephant calf was born on Sunday, which happened to be World Elephant Day.
+The healthy male African elephant calf was born Sunday, which happened to be World Elephant Day.

 Umzula-zuli — or Zuli, for short — tipped the scales at 270 pounds — making it the largest elephant ever born at the safari park.